 Tips for Data Protection on Mobile Devices

 When data stored on a mobile device is crucial, then it becomes imperative to protect it.
-The best way is to take the backup of data on a regular basis.
+The best way is to take the backup of data regularly.
 At least you will be having a backup of your data in the worst case.

 Now let us look at the tips for protecting data on mobile devices.

-- Change privacy settings immediately upon setup – Consider to configure the privacy setting as per your needs the moment you purchase the new mobile phone.
+- Change privacy settings immediately upon setup: Consider configuring the privacy setting as per your needs the moment you purchase the new mobile phone.
 Configuring the privacy settings assure you that you are not sharing your sensitive data.
 So make sure it is the first thing you do with your new phone.

 - Enable remote location and device wiping: Tracking apps are a blessing.
 They can help you track where exactly your phone is.
 Moreover, these apps allow you to wipe sensitive information remotely.
 If by chance your phone goes in the wrong hands it will ensure you that they don’t get your information.

 - Lock your smartphone: A small mishappening such as slipping of the mobile phone from bag or pocket can land your phone in the hands of the wrong person.
 If your phone is not locked, then the data stored in it can be misused.
 So make sure to set a hard to guess password the moment you purchase a new phone.
 At the time of the mishap, you may lose your phone, but at least the thief won’t be able to access your apps and data.